-If a transfer is requested from a live qualifying education course to a home qualifying education course and the course has not begun then it is free, otherwise there is a $50 transfer fee.
+If a transfer is requested from the Live Pre-Licensing course to the Sales Agent Home Study course and the live course has not begun then it is free.
+No transfers are available once the course begins.

 Transfer Policy from Home Study Pre-Licensing to Live course

-Transfers are allowed up to 30 days from the purchase date, and there will be a $50 transfer fee.
+Transfers must be requested prior to 30 days from the purchase date, there will be a $50 transfer fee.
 Transfers more than 30 days after the purchase date will be subject to the the $50 transfer fee plus the discounted retake fee.